ymyke/cardio/README.md

   some buffer to copy contents between the two) and simply do full screen refreshes whenever something happens and via that mechanism more properly separate the model from the view?
+  - Should there be a plain view that does nothing other than display the current state of the model _and_ a collection of animations that can be called? -- But there's also all the controlling part with keyboard inputs etc. ...
 - Rethink how the session module works.
 Maybe get rid of it?
 Maybe have a common way tests get set up in a central test module and a way sandbox.py sets up the game and get rid of session altogether? -- But would need some module that grants access to